6 Financially Smart Ways to Start 2025

 • Revisiting your finances at the beginning of the year can allow you to establish a clear plan and meet your long-term financial goals.

-• Several useful strategies include reviewing your budget, checking on your emergency fund and consolidating debt.
+• Useful strategies include reviewing your budget, checking on your emergency fund and consolidating debt.

-• Also, it can be helpful to check whether you’re tracking toward other goals, such as saving and investing for a comfortable retirement.
+• It can be helpful to check whether you’re tracking toward other goals, such as saving for retirement.

-Revisiting your finances at the start of a new year may not seem as exciting as making other resolutions, such as exercising more, eating healthier or taking steps to reduce stress in your life, but it’s important to remember that your financial wellness is often closely connected to your physical and mental health.1
+Revisiting your finances at the start of a new year may not seem as exciting as making other resolutions, such as exercising more, eating healthier or taking steps to reduce stress in your life, but your financial wellness is often closely connected to your physical and mental health.1

 1. 1